128technology/docs/docs/cc_fips_intro_installation.md

 The examples listed in this guide generally prefer running commands as a non-root user, except as noted, and prepend commands that must be run as a superuser with sudo. **The SSH Root login is not permitted.**
 :::

+### SSR Software Version

+The SSR devices ship with an older version of SSR software that is not Common Criteria and FIPS compliant.
+It is required that you install the SSR 6.2.3-14R2 version of software on the device to configure and run Common Criteria and FIPS compliant instances.

+The installation process is the most efficient way to achieve compliant software.
+The upgrade process may be used for later updates to SSR 6.2.3-14R2 software.

 ## Installation Process Overview

 Installation is done from the SSR ISO, typically from a bootable image on a flash drive or disk.
 The install process is as follows: